Image of an avocado producer displaying his produce

 • Food safety and traceability are fundamental priorities for both consumers and supply chain stakeholders.

-• Buyers seek assurance from their supplier through G.A.P. certification, which mitigates risks and enhances food safety.
+• Buyers seek assurance from their suppliers through G.A.P. certification, which is designed to mitigate risks and enhance food safety.

-• For small-scale producers or those in emerging markets, meeting these criteria can be difficult at first due to the scale or complexity of the requirements and implementation costs.
+• For small-scale producers or those in emerging markets, meeting these criteria can be difficult due to the scale or complexity of the requirements and implementation costs.

-• Primary Farm Assurance helps producers to adopt good agricultural practices at their own pace, gradually improving the efficiency of farm management, cutting exposure to food safety risks, and complying with legislation on food safety.
+• PFA helps producers to adopt responsible farming practices at their own pace, supporting the improvement of farm management, the reduction of exposure to food safety risks, and compliance with legislation on food safety.

-• Through these steps, producers can gain increased access to local and regional markets and – if desired – eventually achieve full certification and unlock access to global markets.
+• Through these steps, producers can work towards increased access to local and regional markets and – if desired – eventually achieve full certification and unlock access to global markets.

-Follow our five steps to PFA to get started today.
+Follow our five steps to compliance to get started today.

-Infographic of a world map showing countries with Primary Farm Assurance implementation in 2022: South Africa, Guatemala, Argentina, Nigeria, Portugal, USA
+Infographic of a world map showing countries with Primary Farm Assurance implementation in 2024: Argentina, Belgium, Germany, Israel, Namibia, Netherlands, Nigeria, Peru, Portugal, South Africa, USA

 Image of a Brazilian farmer in a field of sugar cane